 In essence, the workflow is the main predictor of accounts receivable issues.
 Right now, firms average around 66 days to get paid after a project is completed.
 Jeff works with his clients to get them down to 45 days if not lower.

-Another issues isn’t workflow, it’s fear.
-Fear of actually sending out a bill and getting a pushback from the client.
+Another issue isn’t workflow, it’s fear.
+Fear of actually sending out a bill and getting pushback from the client.
 None of us like to lose clients.
 So, every time we send a bill, we pray it’s not the bill that ends the relationship.